Spotify auth provider

 Using Spotify auth in custom tools

-The Arcade Model API is a convenient way to call language models and automatically invoke tools.
 You can author your own custom tools that interact with the Spotify API.

 Use the Spotify() auth class to specify that a tool requires authorization with Spotify.
 The context.authorization.token field will be automatically populated with the user’s Spotify token: